On $\tau$-tilting finiteness of block algebras of direct products of finite groups: Introduction

 \section{Introduction}

 In this paper, by an algebra we mean a finite-dimensional algebra over a fixed algebraically closed field $k$.
-In 2014, the notion of {\it support $\tau$-tilting modules} was introduced by Adachi, Iyama and Reiten (\cite{AIR2014}), and has been studied by many researchers to the present.
+In 2014, the notion of {\it support $\tau$-tilting modules} was introduced by Adachi, Iyama and Reiten (\cite{AIR2014}), and has been studied since by many researchers.
 For example, the support $\tau$-tilting modules are in bijection with many representation theoretical objects such as two-term silting complexes (\cite{AIR2014}), functorially finite torsion classes (\cite{AIR2014}), left finite semibricks (\cite{As2020}), and $t$-structures (\cite{KY2014}) and more.
-Also since the notion of {\it $\tau$-tilting finiteness/infiniteness} was introduced by Demonet, Iyama and Jasso \cite{DIJ2019}, it has been verified that what kinds of algebras are $\tau$-tilting finite/infinite.
-For example the $\tau$-tilting finiteness/infiniteness of the following kinds of algebras are verified: preprojective algebras of Dynkin type (\cite{M2014}), radical square zero algebras (\cite{Ad2016}), cycle finite algebras (\cite{MS2016}), Brauer graph algebras (\cite{AAC2018}), biserial algebras (\cite{Mo2019}), simply connected algebras (\cite{W2019}), tilted and cluster tilted algebras (\cite{Z2020}), certain block algebras of finite groups covering cyclic blocks (\cite{KK2020, KK2021}), triangular matrix algebras (\cite{AH2021}), certain self-injective algebras of tubular type (\cite{AHMW2021}), tensor product algebras of simply connected algebras (\cite{MW2021}), classical Schur algebras (\cite{W2022}), and more.
+Since the notion of {\it $\tau$-tilting finiteness/infiniteness} was introduced by Demonet, Iyama and Jasso \cite{DIJ2019}, several cases of $\tau$-tilting finite/infinite algebras have been verified.
+For example the $\tau$-tilting finiteness/infiniteness of the following classes of algebras are verified: preprojective algebras of Dynkin type (\cite{M2014}), radical square zero algebras (\cite{Ad2016}), cycle finite algebras (\cite{MS2016}), Brauer graph algebras (\cite{AAC2018}), tame blocks of group algebras (\cite{EJR2018}) biserial algebras (\cite{Mo2019}), simply connected algebras (\cite{W2019}), tilted and cluster tilted algebras (\cite{Z2020}), certain block algebras of finite groups covering cyclic blocks (\cite{KK2020, KK2021, K2022}), triangular matrix algebras (\cite{AH2021}), certain self-injective algebras of tubular type (\cite{AHMW2021}), tensor product algebras of simply connected algebras (\cite{MW2021}), classical Schur algebras (\cite{W2022}) and other kinds of $\tau$-tilting finite algebras can be seen in the list in Section 10 of \cite{T2021}.
+Our aim is to give such examples among block algebras of finite groups.
+In fact, there are few studies associated to both $\tau$-tilting theory and modular representation theory nevertheless the former has been developing rapidly since it was introduced.
+Therefore we consider the $\tau$-tilting finiteness/infiniteness of block algebras of direct products of finite groups.
+In order to do so, we investigate more generally the $\tau$-tilting finiteness/infiniteness of the tensor products of two symmetric algebras. \begin{thm}[See Theorem \ref{theorem1}] Let $A$ and $B$ be indecomposable symmetric algebras over an algebraically closed field $k$ which are not local algebras.
+Then the tensor product algebra $A \otimes_k B$ is a $\tau$-tilting infinite algebra. \end{thm}